getredash/website/src/pages/kb/user-guide/querying/query-parameters.md

 {% callout info %}

 Date parameters are Text parameters under the hood.
 So you should wrap them in single quotes (`'`) or whatever your database uses to declare strings.
-Although they behave like Text parameters, Dates are still safe for us in embeds and share dashboards.
+Although they behave like Text parameters, Dates are still safe for use in embeds and share dashboards.

 {% endcallout %}